KellenWatt/FIRST-lessons/README.md

 Simplified programming lessons for FIRST Robotics.

 First things first, I need to make a few things perfectly clear.
-1. These lessons do not teach everything in the language(s) they cover.
+1. These lessons do not teach everything about the language(s) they cover.
 They're not supposed to.
-They are inteneded to teach everything necessary to understand the languages supported by the FIRST Robotic Competition (FRC).
+They are inteneded to teach everything necessary to understand and work with the languages supported by the FIRST Robotic Competition (FRC).
 2. These lessons are not comprehensive on the topics they cover.
 They're not supposed to be.
-These lessons are intended to be used as teaching tools for FRC teams, not as a college textbook.
+These lessons are intended to be used a a teaching tool for FRC teams, not as a college textbook.
 As such, they only provide practical information, relevant to using the language to program a robot using the official libraries for the language.